deepsweet/hocs/packages/with-callback-on-change/readme.md

 Part of a [collection](https://github.com/deepsweet/hocs) of Higher-Order Components for React, especially useful with [Recompose](https://github.com/acdlite/recompose).

-Invokes a callback on prop change, useful to decouple side effects in a declarative way.
+Invokes a callback on prop change, useful to decouple side effects like `onChange` handler in a declarative way.

 ## Install